clarkezone/rive-windows/prototype/README.md

 - [x] Status: COMPLETED

 ~Plan:~
-1. Create a project with empty window using modern techniques, no glfw
-2. Rebuild path_fiddle stripping all non-windows code and leveraging native windowing
-3. Figure out how to pick up the libs from the Rive build system
+~1.
+Create a project with empty window using modern techniques, no glfw~ ~2.
+Rebuild path_fiddle stripping all non-windows code and leveraging native windowing~ ~3.
+Figure out how to pick up the libs from the Rive build system~ ~4.
+Ensure swapchain binding~
-4. Ensure swapchain binding
-5. Use visual hosting, not HWND binding
+~5.
+Use visual hosting, not HWND binding~
-6. Compiles
-7. Links
+~6.
+Compiles~
+~7.
+Links~
-8. Runs and draws content
+~8.
+Runs and draws content~
-9. Window Resizing~~
+~9.
+Window Resizing~

 ## 0.2 WinRive component refactor
 Outcome: